 Under the Articles, Congress negotiated treaties with foreign powers and concluded the American Revolutionary War by signing the Treaty of Paris in 1783.

 The Confederation Congress also developed an organized settlement plan for the Northwest Territory.

 For the most part, the limitations placed on the United States’ national government made it incapable of effectively governing the country.

-It became glaringly evident that major changes needed to be made to the Articles for the to function correctly and these necessary changes to be made quickly.
+It became evident that major changes needed to be made to the Articles for the national government to function correctly and these necessary changes to be made quickly.

 Making Space for the Constitutional Convention